hsachdevah/aws-cleanup/README.md

 You would require node.js installed on your system to use aws-cleanup.
 In case its not already installed, you can get it from here: http://nodejs.org/

+You also need ```npm``` installed on your system so that required dependencies can be downloaded.
+Install it from the instructions provided at this site : https://www.npmjs.org/

 You can get the code & required modules (including AWS-SDK for node.js) by executing the following commands

 ```sh